-Texture is, quite simply, the sensation produced by how things feel.
-Room texture translates in a similar way, but it also touches on how we perceive things to feel.
-For example, lighting, which is one of the greatest sources of texture in the home as its ambient glow can transform an entire space into one of incredible softness or conversely, one that’s hard and harsh.
+A room's overall textural feel translates in a similar way to physical and visual texture, but it also touches on how we perceive things.
+Lighting, for example, is neither physically or visually textured itself, but it's one of the biggest contributors of texture in the home.
+Its ambient glow can transform an entire space into one of incredible softness or, conversely, one that’s hard and harsh.

 Image Credit: Studio Ashby

-Without an interior designer at your side, texture is one of those areas that is easy to overlook.
-In decorating your own home, you will find that texture weaves its way in quite naturally as every material is a texture of some description.
+Without an interior designer at your side, the intricacies of texture is one of those areas that is easy to overlook.
+In decorating your own home, you will find that texture weaves its way in quite naturally.
+After all, every material is a texture of some description.

 6 Ways To Add Texture To Any Room In Your Home

-Mixing texture in interior design is not purely a case of combining different materials and finishes.
+Mixing texture in interior design is not just a case of combining different materials and finishes.
 You should look to integrate different ways to add texture too.
-Here are six possibilities for bringing texture into your room’s design to get your creative juices flowing:
+Here are six possibilities for bringing texture into your room’s design to get your creative juices flowing.

 Image Credit: Interior Marketing Group